No wait-list. Low-cost options available.

 See below for more detailed information about our services.

-Currently, Amy offers therapy predominantly for teens, young adults, and parents, both in-person and online.
-Her approach is warm, flexible and evidence-based, drawing on CBT, ACT, mindfulness-based approaches, and EMDR to support clients in a way that meets their needs and aligns with their goals.
+Currently, Auburn Road Psychology offers therapy for children (10+), teens, and adults, both in-person and online.
+Our clinicians are warm, flexible and evidence-based, drawing on CBT, ACT, self-compassion and mindfulness-based approaches, and EMDR to support clients in a way that meets their needs and aligns with their goals.

-Amy is committed to creating a space that feels physically and psychologically safe, inclusive, and culturally sensitive.
-She also values collaborative care, so when appropriate, and with client consent, may link in with parents, carers, schools, or other professionals to help clients feel supported across the board.
+Our psychologists are committed to creating a space that feels physically and psychologically safe, inclusive, and culturally sensitive.
+We also value collaborative care, so when appropriate, and with client consent, we may link in with parents, carers, schools, or other professionals to help clients feel supported across the board.

 Neurodevelopmental assessment services are available for individuals aged 6 and up.
 We provide assessments for the following: